In 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) will begin to be implemented.

 What you need to do

-e.g. if you hold hobbyname.id.au you will have six months to apply for priority to register hobbyname.au
+For example, if you hold hobbyname.id.au you will have six months to apply for priority status to register hobbyname.au, provided you hold a valid licence for your id.au domain name.

-Read more about the implementation of second level .au names.
+Find out more about the introduction of short, simple .au direct domain names.